xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 In this major release, we ship some important enhancements to better the integrations of Katalon Studio with Kobiton, Jira Cloud, and especially qTest.

 **Kobiton Integration**: When configuring Kobiton integration in your project, you can use your Kobiton's API Key to authenticate with the Kobiton Server.
+New command syntax for Kobiton integration is supported.
+[Learn more]()

 **Jira Cloud Integration**: In this version and later, you can now fetch the BDD custom field from Jira Cloud Server after establishing a connection with that field in Project Settings.
 [Learn more]()